- Kingdom: Animalia

 5.1 to 10 cm long (2" to 4")

-Similar Species: Potentially hybridizes with both B. americanus and B. terrestris.
+Potentially hybridizes with both the American Toad, Anaxyrus americanus and and the Southern Toad, Anaxyrus terrestris.

 Uses sandy areas near water sources; ditches, temporary pools, marshes, rivers, lakes, etc.